IvoSoria/IvoSoria/README.md

 ~~~
 📌 Final group project of Bootcamp Henry.

-Developer app for staying updated with tech news, engaging with the community, and sharing inquiries or discoveries with fellow developers.
+Developer app allows you to:
+Stay updated with the latest tech news.
+Interact with the community through the forum.
-Additionally, you can search for job opportunities and apply as desired.
+Search for job opportunities and apply as desired.

 This project includes:
 ✔ Localstorage